 In leadership training, supervisors and managers develop the leadership skills necessary to move their staff forward to the desired goal.

 This session uses the TruTalent™ Learning & Productivity (TTL & P), a 20-minute online survey of an individual’s productivity preferences and learning styles.
-The assessment identifies the individual’s work and learning preferences for 4 styles and 12 environmental and mindset preferences.
+The assessment identifies how each person prefers to work and learn, covering 4 styles and 12 environmental and mindset preferences.
 These elements affect, positively or negatively, how each individual achieves and performs in work-based learning environments.
-For example, these preferences affect the way in which individuals concentrate, make decisions, solve problems, process information, approach and complete tasks, retain new and complex information, develop new skills, and interact with others.
+For example, these preferences affect how individuals concentrate, make decisions, solve problems, process information, approach and complete tasks, retain new and complex information, develop new skills, and interact with others.

 This class will provide attendees with the processes required to become more effective as leaders.